better-ecosystem/better-tor/README.md

 - `sudo ./better-tor-cli.py --refresh` — Change Tor circuit
 - `sudo ./better-tor-cli.py --toggle` — Toggle Tor routing on/off

+## GUI Usage
+A graphical user interface (GUI) is now available and is becoming more stable and usable.
+While still under active development, it provides a friendlier way to use the CLI features.
+The GUI uses this CLI script under the hood to provide a more user-friendly experience.

+1. Execute the binary (`better-tor-gui`).
+2. Click the big ON/OFF button to enable or disable Tor routing.
+3. When prompted, enter your password to authorize the network changes.

+Yeah, that's it. :)

 ## Requirements
 - A Linux distro that uses systemd to manage services;
 - `tor`;